alexsroth/hidz/notes/RULES.md

 # Intro

-What is this game about?
-How many players?

-This is a strategic card game,
+This is a strategic card game, played from a single large deck. the mechanics are similar to the unicorn game and magic the gathering

 # Objective

-What is the object of the game?
+Each creature card has energy (described in table below). simply put, to win the game, your creatures need a combined unspent energy of 21.

 # Components